viktorsmari/viktorsmari.github.io/orihuela.md

 Why build more bicycle lanes?
 - So people on bikes / scooters can travel safely and more efficiently.
-- It is a **proven fact** that when bicycle lanes are built, more people start using the bike or scooters.
+- It is a **proven fact** that when bicycle lanes are built, more people start using them.
    - Look at Valencia, Sevilla, Barcelona, Madrid, London, Copenhagen, Amsterdam etc.
-- Scooters / bikes to not belong on the street with cars, nor on the pavement with pedestrians.
 - Less cars, less traffic.
 - Less CO2 / noise.
 - More parking spaces for those who still use the car.